-A Focused Conversation for use with colleagues, friends and family to begin to process traumatic situations and respond to them productively.
+A Focused Conversation to begin to process traumatic situations for use with colleagues, friends and family, and how to respond to them productively.
 Often traumatic events become undiscussable and this enables persons to talk about them

 To face reality and begin to deal with it productively

 To move from shock to begin to come to terms with the situation

 Setting: Best if in an informal circle, where participants can see each other